By Richard Mitchell and Mogsy Ford

 (As an Amazon Associate we earn from qualifying purchases.)

-But first, watch our unboxing video below to get an idea of how these Bone Conduction headphones look and feel.
+Watch our unboxing video below to get an idea of how these Bone Conduction headphones look and feel.

 What is bone conduction?